budlabs/polify/manifest.d/opts.md

 # options-middleclick-prefix-description
 COMMAND will get executed when PREFIX is middle-clicked

+# options-scrollup-prefix-description
+COMMAND will get executed when PREFIX is scrolled up.

+# options-scrolldown-prefix-description
+COMMAND will get executed when PREFIX is scrolled down.

 # options-expire-time-description
 If set module will get cleared after SECONDS

 # options-msg-description
 Will get added to the module text file before the actual message/prefix.
 Can be used to store information such as the current state of the module

 # options-pid-description
 If set the specified polybar PID process will be used.

 # options-clear-description
-Clears the module (both message and prefix) and the file.
+Clears the module.

+# options-update-description
+Same as `polybar-msg hook MODULE_NAME 1`